While your website showcases different products, a sales funnel focuses on a select few.

 This is an easy yet effective way to gain people’s attention and trust.
 It makes them feel you’re aligned with their vision.

-You don’t need to match your product cost or even gain profits on this product.
+You don’t need to match your product cost or even gain profits from this product.
 That will all be taken up in the backend funnel.

 You just need to sweeten your way into your customers’ good books by giving them a heavily discounted product at first.
 Then engage them with complementary offers after they’ve made the purchase.